Property Investment - Singapore Property Rules for Foreigners.

 • An executive condominium unit (can only buy resale after it becomes fully privatised after 10 years)

-Meanwhile, before embarking on your property search, there are many factors you need to consider, such as budget, location, type of property that suits your needs, and property financing.
 You may also wish to find out where the potential growth hotspots are to maximise your investment potential, which includes the Greater Southern Waterfront, Novena, Tampines Regional Centre, Jurong Lake District, One-North, and the East Region.

 Purchase of HDB Flats by Singapore Permanent Residents (SPR)